euki8203/OOAD-flight-ticket-finder/README.md

-# OOAD-flight-ticket-finder

 ## Project Summary:

-### Best Flight Ticket Matcher
+### Flight Ticket Finder

 ### Team Members:
 Ashley Kim ashleykim0506@gmail.com

 Elizabeth Qiu eqiu21@gmail.com

 ### Overview:

-For this project we will design and develop a cloud based web application which will match the cheapest flight ticket with the user provided information (such as price range, date of travel, number of baggage, and etc.) using the data from the Skyscanner api.
+For this project we designed and developed a cloud based web application matches the cheapest flight ticket with user provided information (such as origin, destination, maximum price, dates of travel, etc.) using data from the Skyscanner api.
 Reference: https://rapidapi.com/blog/skyscanner-api-overview/php/